defmonk0/infinite-eclipse-notes/sessions/(19) We Sailors Now.md

 ### Let's Charter A Boat

 * Cast identify on the item from *Balazar Lasa*.
-  * Learned it was known as 'Isdaima's Mirror Maze', and how it would act as a temporary prison for any being.
+  * Learned it was known as '*Isdaima*'s Mirror Maze', and how it would act as a temporary prison for any being.
 * Headed toward the docks, informing *Florian* of everything that happened along the way.
   * He's still a bit skeptical.
 * At the docks, three ships were in port.